-Ingredients to make a coconut cheesecake
+- How to make a no bake coconut cheesecake

 For the no bake crust

-- Butter– Melted and unsalted.
+- Butter. melted and unsalted.

 For the filling

-- Vanilla extract– Gives a light vanilla flavor and helps balance out the coconut.
+- Vanilla extract.
+Gives a light vanilla flavor and helps balance out the coconut.

 - Sour cream– Adds a slight tang and makes an even creamier filling.

-- Cream cheese– Softened to room temperature.
+- Cream cheese.
+Softened to room temperature.

-Next, add the cream cheese into a large mixing bowl and beat it for 3-4 minutes, until fluffy.
-Add the vanilla extract and sweetener and beat for another minute.
+Next, add the cream cheese into a large bowl and beat it for 3-4 minutes, until fluffy.
+Add the vanilla extract and sugar and beat for another minute.
 Add the eggs in, one at a time, until completely combined.
 Finally, add the milk and sour cream and beat until smooth.

 Now, pour the filling into the prepared crust and bake at 180C/350F for 90 minutes, until set and the tops are slightly brown.
-Remove the cheesecake from the oven before allowing it to cool completely.
-Once cooled, refrigerate for at least 4 hours.
+Always check the center of the cheesecake around the 75 minute mark to ensure it has remained intact.

-Tips to make the best low carb coconut cheesecake
+Tips to make the best recipe

 - If you’d prefer a more intense coconut flavor, add 1 teaspoon of coconut extract into the filling.